Electrical Accidents At Work

-Electricity can be a lethal ingredient in a work accident.
-Each year, there are approximately 30 fatal accidents at work involving electricity as well as around 1000 less serious incidents.
-The risk is higher for people working outside or in wet conditions, but with electrical equipment, no matter where you are, there is an element of risk.
+Electricity can cause very serious and even lethal accidents in the workplace.
+Every year, there are roughly 30 fatal accidents at work involving electricity as well as roughly 1000 less serious incidents.
+The risk is higher for people working outside or in wet conditions, but it is important to be aware of the risks of working with electrical equipment and to act carefully no matter your environment.

 "Loved it.
 Nice person.
 Sumitra Malla is very professional and helpful.
 She made the process really easy for me to understand.
 Explained every step very nicely.
 You have a gem in your team.
 Definitely recommending."